iposton/react-podcast-search/README.md

  ### Deploy to Netlify.
  To follow along with this part of the tutorial it requires a github account.
 The app needs to be pushed to a new repository but before committing the app make sure to remove the `alan api key` from index.js.
 That key will be added securely to Netlify config settings after we deploy the app.
 Don't expose private keys to github.

- I decided to deploy this app to Netlify because it's free and I've been wanting to use this service for a while now since I heard so much good things about them.
+ I decided to deploy this app to Netlify because it's free and I've been wanting to use this service for a while considering that I've heard so much good things about the platform.

- Go to [https://www.netlify.com/](https://www.netlify.com/) and click sign up.
-From the sign up page use your github account to sign up.
-We will deploy this app straight from the github repo so you will need to authorize netlify to have read access of the repository that you pushed your code to.
+ After pushing this app to github I go to [https://www.netlify.com/](https://www.netlify.com/) and click sign up.
+From the sign up page  I use my github account to sign up.
+I will deploy this app straight from the github repo so I will need to authorize Netlify to have read access of the repository that I pushed the code to.

- Before we deploy this app we need to add this build command `"export": "next export"` to the `package.json` file on line 9 inside the `scripts:` attribute.
-And add a `netlify.toml` file to the root of the app with these two lines added to it `command = "npm run build && npm run export"` `publish = "out"`.
+ Before I deploy this app I need to add this build command `"export": "next export"` to the `package.json` file on line 9 inside the `scripts:` attribute.
+And I add a `netlify.toml` file to the root of the app with these two lines added to it `command = "npm run build && npm run export"` `publish = "out"`.

  I had to add the alan ai `apiKey` to my netlify account since I did not push the key to my public repo.
 First on line 6 of `index.js` add this line `const alanKey = process.env.NEXT_PUBLIC_KEY;`.